RavenfieldCommunity/HavenM/README.md

 Alternatively, Download the `HavenM.ACUpdater.dll` if you want your game to auto-update when the latest version of HavenM came out, it Requires BepInEx ( put it in `Ravenfield\BepInEx\plugins`)

-**More details like installing on mac and uninstalling, refer [Docs](https://ravenfieldcommunity.github.io/docs/en/Projects/havenm.html)** (this site does not belong to this project).
+**More details like uninstalling, refer [Docs](https://ravenfieldcommunity.github.io/docs/en/Projects/havenm.html)** (this site does not belong to this project).
 # Q&A
 Refer [Docs](https://ravenfieldcommunity.github.io/docs/en/Projects/havenm.html).

 # Support Us
 Give a `Like` in the [Steam Workshop](https://steamcommunity.com/sharedfiles/filedetails/?id=3428665609) or a star on GitHub, thanks for support!

+You can also feedback any issues and suggestions on workshop!